maxemes/Typographic-Blog/_posts/2020-10-12-fly-better-with-emirates.md

 ![Emirates Advertising ](../uploads/emirates-1-.png "Emirates Advertising ")

 Flying around the world, having such an important font is key to spreading the brands identity especially within this industry as its technically free advertisement for the company.
 Being such a iconic brand,Emirates Airline has incorporated such a unique font within its brand that is clearly noticeable from a naked eye.
+To Promote their airline the company have had to come up with a distinctive font to represents the brands prestigious

 ![](../uploads/emirates-font-.jpg)

+This corporate font which is named "EK or Emirates" is a custom typeface which has been designed exclusively for Emirates.
+Elements of this font have been inspired by the calligraphic forms of the Arabic typography especially within the logo.
+Furthermore this type reinforces the company's origins in the Middle East of where the company was founded and brought up, showing that Emirates is proud to promote its home in Dubai across the globe.
+The red background could depict this sense of love towards the company with the contrasted white which almost highlights the structure of a normal white coloured plane.